 Provide protective action recommendations to the Executive Policy Group.

 Ensure compliance with all applicable federal, state and local requirements related to emergency management.

+In the absence and unavailability of the Emergency Management Director, the above authorities will return be delegated to the Assistant Vice President of Public Safety or their designee.

 Vice Presidents, Associate Vice Presidents, Assistant Vice Presidents, Deans, Directors, Managers and Supervisors shall: